 After taking this course, students will have the ability to

-- 1. Describe the differences between conventional and quantum computing - 2.
-Explain how quantum computers work - 3.
-Design and implement basic quantum computing algorithms and applications - 4.
-Analyse the complexity of quantum computing algorithms
+- 1. Identify the differences between conventional and quantum computing - 2.
+Explain the circuits and architecture of quantum computers - 3.
+Identify potential applications suitable for quantum computers - 4.
+Design and implement basic quantum computing applications

 Evaluation (Tentative)